Meet the team

 When he is not working he enjoys spending time with family and going climbing and mountaineering.

-• Louise Bone - MCSP BSc (Hons) Physiotherapy, HCPC
+• Louise Bone - MCSP BSc (Hons) Physiotherapy, HCPC.

 Louise Qualified from Bournemouth University in 2013 and proceeded to commence working life in an acute hospital.
 After working across a range of setting including A&E and admission avoidance wards, Intensive Care units, Trauma and Orthopaedic, Respiratory, Musculoskeletal, Stroke and Older Persons and Medical wards.